842u/configs/README.md

   - https://www.npmjs.com/package/stylelint-order

-  - ⚠️dont need to install stylint-order if using this
+  - ⚠️ Dont need to install stylint-order if using this
   - https://github.com/kutsan/stylelint-config-clean-order

 #### Prettier